Baked Spaghetti & Meatballs (recipe)

 - Uncover, top with the cheese, and broil, watching closely, 6 inches from the heat until the cheese melts and some meatballs are lightly browned, about 3-5 minutes.
 Sprinkle with the basil leaves, if desired.

 Last month, a friend gave me this Pyrex Easy-Grab 3-Quart Baking Dish (with a lasagna! best gift ever!).
 I love the design of the extended handles.
 It really does make it easy to grab.
 And the lid on top is great for storing leftovers in the refrigerator or transporting food without losing half of it on the seat of the car.
-At less than $15, it’s a great deal.
-Amazon has these in stock and ready to ship!

 This post may contain affiliate links.
 See the disclosure policy for more information.